spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 :::info

 Different versions of CanvOS may require different arguments.
-Refer to the [CanvOS](https://github.com/spectrocloud/CanvOS#readme) repository to learn more about the arguments needed for each version tag.
+Refer to the [CanvOS](https://github.com/spectrocloud/CanvOS#readme) repository to learn more about the required arguments for each version tag.

 :::

 ### Create User Data

-Once the **.arg** file is ready, the next step is to create an [**user-data**](../../clusters/edge/edgeforge-workflow/prepare-user-data.md) file, which allows you to provide customized configuration to the Edge Installer ISO.
+Once the **.arg** file is ready, the next step is to create a [**user-data**](../../clusters/edge/edgeforge-workflow/prepare-user-data.md) file, which allows you to provide customized configuration to the Edge Installer ISO.
 In this tutorial, the file will be used to embed the Palette registration token, Palette endpoint, and Edge host login information into the Edge Installer ISO.
 The login credentials